RetroAchievements/docs/docs/developer-docs/flags/addsource.md

 `%` Modulus operator: Divide the left side by the right side and return the remainder of the division.

-- `AddSource 8-bit Mem 0x8010 % Value 0x14` would read the 8-bit value from $8010, divide by 20, and then add the remainder of the division that to the accumulator.
+- `AddSource 8-bit Mem 0x8010 % Value 0x14` would read the 8-bit value from $8010, divide by 20, and then add the remainder of that division to the accumulator.
 For example, if $8010 held a value of 43, the result of the modulus operation would be 3, which will be added to the accumulator.
 - Note: If the divisor (right side) is zero, the result will be treated as a value of 0.

 `+`: Add the left side and the right side.